 The result of this endless mind chattering is that it lays a heavy shroud over everything observed, effectively removing any chance of clarity.

 The mind’s nature is to think compulsively.
 Trying to stop it with your will is futile.
 In fact, the mind can become thoroughly agitated when denied the freedom to label, notate, assess, or collate.

 Why not test it out for yourself right now?

 Try to stop thinking.
 Use your will.
 Grit your teeth if needed.

 You couldn’t do it, could you?
 In fact, the longer you tried to curb your thoughts, the more uncomfortable you became.
 Try to do it heroically for five straight minutes and you’ll have beads of sweat on your forehead and a stomach roiling in anguish.
 There’s no sweet bliss in that.

 Nevertheless, a powerful will might allow you to persist for days or even weeks.
 Such willfulness, though, stresses the mind and progressively dulls it.

 Some even call such methods meditation.
 I don’t think so.

 To see clearly

-Yet to see a tree clearly, and to feel its essence, one needs a mind free of compulsive labeling.
+Yet to see a tree clearly and feel its essence, one needs a mind free of compulsive labeling.
 And as you’ve proved to yourself, quietness can’t be forced.